 5] Price-to-Book (P/B) Ratio –

 - A Price-to-Book (P/B) ratio is used to compare a stock’s market value to its book value.
-This ratio gives certain idea of whether you are paying too high price for the stock as it denotes what would be the left over value if the company was to wind up today.
+This ratio gives a certain idea of whether you are paying a too high a price for the stock as it denotes what would be the leftover value if the company was to wind up today.